twolfson/nightlife/cities/japan_tokyo.md

 ## Jumanji 55
 - Medium bar with dance music
 - No defined dance floor
+- Went on a Thursday
+  - No cover
+  - At 4AM, crowded but can dance
 - Went on a Saturday
   - No cover
   - Packed at 5AM but could still dance